flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-11-28-qq-2/index.md

     _key: card-3-fc5d2071-67c0-41f4-9092-e0af8ae9ee1f
   - order: 3
     body: >-
-      > ‘I don’t want anyone to think this is fun and games.
-Ukraine is under threat of full-scale war with Russia.’
+      > "I don’t want anyone to think this is fun and games.
+Ukraine is under threat of full-scale war with Russia."

       Ukrainian President Petro Poroshenko on a naval confrontation with Russia in the Baltic Sea.
 President Putin alleges three Ukrainian ships provoked